TL;DR

 Exiting Docker containers may seem straightforward, but it’s essential to be aware of common errors that can lead to unexpected consequences.
 By being mindful of these common errors when exiting Docker containers, you can avoid potential headaches and create a smoother container management experience.
 Follow these steps:

-- 🚫 Ignoring Exit Status Codes: Another error is neglecting to pay attention to exit status codes when exiting containers.
+for a graceful shutdown whenever possible. - 🚫 Ignoring Exit Status Codes: Always check exit status codes.
 These codes indicate whether the container’s main process terminated successfully or encountered errors.
-Ignoring or misinterpreting exit status codes can hinder efficient troubleshooting and lead to unresolved issues in your containerized applications.
-Always check exit status codes to gain insights into container behavior and identify any underlying problems.
+Ignoring them can hinder troubleshooting and leave issues unresolved.
+Pay attention to these codes for insights into container behavior.

-- 🧹 Incomplete Cleanup during Graceful Shutdowns: Improper handling of cleanup operations during graceful shutdowns using docker stop can cause lingering resources and data inconsistencies.
-Failing to allow the container sufficient time to save pending changes can result in data loss or corrupted files.
-Always ensure that your application gracefully exits within the given time frame, performing necessary cleanup tasks to maintain container health and data integrity.
+- 🧹 Incomplete Cleanup during Graceful Shutdowns: Ensure complete cleanup during graceful shutdowns.
+Using docker stop should allow enough time for the container to save pending changes.
+Failing to do so can result in data loss or corrupted files.
+Make sure your application exits gracefully within the given time frame to maintain data integrity.

 Frequently Asked Questions